bioinfo-tsukuba/MOCCS_paper_public/README.md

-# MOCCS-DB paper
+# MOCCS paper public
-MOCCS-DBの再現性が一通り取れるようにするための場所。

-MOCCS-DB論文のFigureの図が作れるにするための場所。

-(公開用にできれば嬉しいが、現段階では再解析と再現性を取るための場所としている)
+To publish github repository

+To confirm the reproducibility